 Third-degree domestic assault is defined as intentionally and knowingly causing bodily harm to an intimate partner or threaten that person with imminent bodily injury or in a menacing manner.
 This is a Class I misdemeanor, which is punishable by up to one-year imprisonment and/or a fine of up to $1,000.
 Any subsequent offense is a Class IIIA felony.

 Charges and convictions related to domestic violence may have both criminal and civil legal consequences.
 Certain allegations under this statute are considered felonies.
 Felonies can stay on a person’s public record and affect his or her ability to vote, buy a gun, and work in certain career fields.
 In addition, it carries heavy sentences, including a maximum jail sentence of 50 years.

 Civil consequences may include effects on a person’s divorce proceedings and custody determinations.
-The court may also issue an order of protection which limits the interactions a person can have with his or her alleged victim.
-Violations of orders of protections may have additional penalties.
+The court may also issue an order of protection which limits the interactions a person can have with the alleged victim.
+Violations of protection orders may have additional penalties.
 Because of the far-reaching consequences of these offenses, it is crucial to work with an Omaha domestic violence lawyer.

 Contact an Omaha Domestic Violence Attorney Today

-Oftentimes, cases involving domestic violence encompass many emotions and hurt feelings.
+Oftentimes, domestic violence cases involve different accounts of the altercation from both parties.
 This makes these cases especially difficult.
-A diligent attorney can listen to your side of the story and help you wade through all the various issues involved.
+A diligent attorney can listen to your side of the story and help you wade through the various issues involved.
 The sooner Omaha domestic violence lawyer is on your case, the sooner they can start fighting the charges against you.
 Call Berry Law today to schedule a confidential consultation.